nek009/ROS2_on_RaspPi_lecture01_Settings_OnOffSISO/docs/Initial_settings_of_general_users.md

 ## Setting by editing .bashrc
 Set up .bashrc by editing .bashrc, ex by using vim or nano.
-Following is excerpt related parts from .bashrc.
+Following is a excerpt of related parts from .bashrc.

 ```bashrc